infinum/android-collar/README.md

 ![Notification](notification.jpg)![UI](ui.jpg)

-## CollarGenerate Gradle Task
+## Generate Gradle Task

-This library supports code generation from the `.json` file.
+This library supports code generation from the a JSON formatted file.
 To do that you will need to specify `filePath` and `outputPath` in  `collar` plugin extension.
 For example:

 ```
 collar {